Goyemon/goyemon-wallet/README.md

 $ react-native run-android or react-native run-ios
 ```

-_you should see the shim.js in a home directory
+_you should see the shim.js in a home directory.
-The thing is, there are nodeJS core modules that cannot be used in React Native, and thus you have to use some hacks: you use rn-nodeify module to use nodeJS core modules._
+nodeJS core modules cannot be used in React Native, and thus you have to use some hacks: you use rn-nodeify module to use nodeJS core modules._

 Note: If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.